 The distinction matters because “design agent” is becoming a meaningful category term, and what it actually describes is different enough from all of the above that collapsing the distinctions creates real confusion, both for people evaluating tools and for people building products.

-There is no settled definition of a design agent yet, the term is still early.
+There is no settled definition of an AI design agent yet, the term is still early.
 Based on what we see in the tools that genuinely deliver on the promise, three properties distinguish a real design agent from something that merely resembles one:

 1. Autonomy.
 The agent takes multi-step actions without requiring a human instruction at each step.
 Given “create a five-page product catalog in a Scandinavian minimal style,” it works out the layout, typography, and image placement independently and produces the result.